Begin (The Millennium album): Release

-Prior to the release of Begin a single for "It's You" backed with "I Just Want To Be Your Friend" was released as the album's first single in June 1968 on Columbia Records.
-Begin was released in July 1968 on Columbia Records where it received favourable reviews from music critics but described as a "commercial disaster" and failed to chart in the United Kingdom or United States.
+Before the release of Begin, a single of "It's You" backed with "I Just Want To Be Your Friend" was released as the album's first single in June 1968 on Columbia Records.
+In anticipation of the album's release, Columbia scheduled public listening parties in Hollywood, Chicago and New York.
+The label invited local disk jockeys, program directions, and members of the underground press to attend the events, at which members of the band and Gary Usher, Columbia's West Coast A&R man, answered press questions.

+Begin was released in August 1968 on Columbia Records where it received favourable reviews from music critics but described as a "commercial disaster" and failed to chart in the United Kingdom or United States.
 This led to the group not recording any follow-up records.
 Following the release, Boettcher created Together Records in order to secure greater artistic freedom.

 In 1990, Begin was re-issued on compact disc.
 This version included two bonus tracks ("Just About the Same" and "Blight") which were recordings made after the release of Begin for a 7" single release that Columbia rejected.
 The re-issues of Begin on labels such as Rev-Ola encouraged former Millennium members to contact Joe Foster of Sonic Past Music allowing them access to original demos of the group to be re-released on the compilation album Pieces.

 Reception

-Throughout the 1990s as pop-oriented music groups like Saint Etienne, the High Llamas and the Olivia Tremor Control began and record collectors and music critics started to re-assess 1960s pop music which led to the growth in popularity of Begin.
+Throughout the 1990s, as pop-oriented music groups like Saint Etienne, the High Llamas and the Olivia Tremor Control started out, record collectors and music critics started to re-assess 1960s pop music, which led to the growth in popularity of Begin.

 From retrospective reviews, AllMusic described the album as a "bona fide lost classic" and that it was on the same level as "more widely popular albums from the era" such as The Notorious Byrd Brothers.
-The review praised the production and described the songwriting as "sterling and innovative, never straying into the type of psychedelic overindulgence which marred so many records from this era." specifically noting the song "It's You" to be "as powerful and fully realized as the era ever produced, easily on par with songs by the Beach Boys and the Byrds -- and, yes, even the Beatles."
-In the book The Mojo Collection, the magazine referred to the album as "strikingly modern" with the songs being "as strong as the production" Reviewing the compilation album Pieces, Dominique Leone described Begin as "probably the single greatest 60s pop record produced in L.A. outside of The Beach Boys."
-Uncut noted that "Boettcher's ability to dismantle and reassemble structures gives the listener infinite possibilities for aural delight." and that "You could write a manual about 'To Claudia On A Thursday' alone, or you could simply lie back and let the cut-up sounds wash over your brain."
-The review concluded that "If you want to see how far pop music can go, then [Present Tense and Begin] are essential."
+The review praised the production and described the songwriting as "sterling and innovative, never straying into the type of psychedelic overindulgence which marred so many records from this era," specifically noting the song "It's You" to be "as powerful and fully realized as the era ever produced, easily on par with songs by the Beach Boys and the Byrds – and, yes, even the Beatles."

+In the book The Mojo Collection, the magazine referred to the album as "strikingly modern", with the songs being "as strong as the production".
+Reviewing the compilation album Pieces, Dominique Leone described Begin as "probably the single greatest 60s pop record produced in L.A. outside of the Beach Boys."
+Uncut noted that "Boettcher's ability to dismantle and reassemble structures gives the listener infinite possibilities for aural delight," and that "You could write a manual about 'To Claudia on a Thursday' alone, or you could simply lie back and let the cut-up sounds wash over your brain."
+The review concluded that, "If you want to see how far pop music can go, then [Present Tense and Begin] are essential."